justinburris2/cardkbpi5/README.md

 # Raspberry Pi Card Keyboard

-A script for using the M5Stack CardKB with Raspberry Pi
+A script for using the M5Stack CardKB with Raspberry Pi 5

-Items i used in the build:
+Items I used in the build:
-Monitor
+<ul><li>Monitor, </li>
-Wirelesss Keyboard and mouse
+<li>Wirelesss Keyboard and mouse, </li>
-CardKB V1.1
+<li>CardKB V1.1, </li>
-Jumper Wires M-F (Male to Female)
+<li>Jumper Wires M-F (Male to Female)</li></ul>

-First id like to say thanks to ian-antking#4 and ViktorWalter
+First i'd like to say thanks to ian-antking#4 and ViktorWalter

-im going to use some of what they used right here and rearrange it the way that i did it to get it to work.
+I am going to use some of what they used right here in this git, and rearrange it the way that i did it to git it to work. (git it?) hehe

-next let me say i did all this using twister os but since it uses sudo it should not be much of an issue from say something like ubuntu or raspibian.
+Next let me say I did all this using TwisterOS but since it uses sudo it should not be much of an issue from say something like Ubuntu or Raspibian or anything else Debian.

-Lets start here:
+# Lets start here:

 ## Setting your pi to us layout

 In order for buttons to return the correct symbols, the keyboard layout will need to be set to us on you pi.
 You can do this by running: